 Here’s the thing: I was obviously in the wrong store.
 In what universe do straight-leg or classic fit jeans go out of style?
 Well, anyway, they’re very much in style on Green Hill Farm.
-And, when I get home, I’m going to shop the way I like to shop for jeans: fully dressed, online, with a cup of tea, and no fluorescent lights.
+And, when I get home, I’m going to shop the way I like to shop for jeans: fully dressed, online, and with a cup of tea.
 But first, I’m heading next door to Chocolate Paper, a lovely stationary store that sells wonderful chocolate candy.
 I think I deserve a caramel truffle with sea salt…maybe even two.
 After all, it’s good to shop local. 😉

 Categories: Reflections on Farm Life